-The Command Sergeant Major is responsible for enforcing the discipline of troops in the Special Forces, ensure hygiene and sanitation, and implement orders and guidelines as laid down by the Commander of the Special Forces (CSFC), Brig.
-Muhoozi Kainerugaba.
-The Command Sergeant Major is the most senior enlisted man (or other rank) within Special Forces.
+The Command Sergeant Major (CSM) is responsible for enforcing the discipline of troops in the Special Forces, ensure hygiene and sanitation is highly maintained, and implement orders and guidelines as prescribed by the Commander of the Special Forces (CSFC).
+The Command Sergeant Major is the senior most enlisted man (or other rank) within Special Forces.

 Aswan was recruited into the National Resistance Army on November 15, 1986 from Maracha District, West Nile at the tender age of 16.
 He says his motivation to join the NRA arose from the courage and commitment exhibited by the then kadogos (under aged soldiers), whom he saw fight alongside their senior NRA soldiers, in the quest for peace and stability.

 Having served the forces now for nearly 35 years, Aswan 48, remains energetic and healthy, something he attributes to group and individual physical fitness, restraining one’s self from promiscuous tendencies and avoiding alcohol and cigarettes.